dietercastel/SAE/README.md

 - sendData : The data that will be send in the response.
 Identical to the argument in res.send(sendData).

 ###res.sae.sendDestroySession(req,res,sendData);
 Clears the client-side session and sends the given sendData.
 The encrypted cookie will not contain any more data and will not be able to authenticate a request.
 This call ends the processing of a request like res.send(sendData) would do.
+Because this function changes state it should only be used in a POST method route.
+An error will be thrown otherwise.

 ####Arguments:
 - req : The express request object.